Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Introduction and main results

 A result for the case of $d=1$ was presented in papers by Alberts, Khanin and Quastel.
-In \cite{ALKQ14} they showed that the transition probabilities of the discrete polymer measure admit a random limit when space-time is scaled diffusively.
+In \cite{ALKQ14} they showed that transition probabilities of the discrete polymer measure admit a random limit when space-time is scaled diffusively.
 Because every $\beta>0$ lies in the strong disorder regime, they also relied on an intermediate disorder scaling: $\beta_N\sim \widehat{\beta}N^{-1/4}$.
 In \cite{ALKQ13} they constructed the corresponding continuum polymer measure using the random field of transition probabilities that arose in \cite{ALKQ14}.
-As opposed to $d\geq 3$, the limiting distribution of polymer paths turned out to be singular w.r.t. the Wiener measure when scaled diffusively.
-An analogous result was shown for the continuum disordered pinning model in \cite{CSZ_PTRF}.
-The advances both for the pinning model and the $(1+1)$-dimensional directed polymer then motivated to provide a general skeleton for the study of weak disorder scaling limits of discrete systems, see \cite{CSZ_EMS}.
+As opposed to $d\geq 3$, the limiting distribution of polymer paths turned out to be singular w.r.t. the Wiener measure when scaled diffusively, while maintaining the same basic properties as Brownian motion.

+An analogous result was also shown for the continuum disordered pinning model in \cite{CSZ_PTRF}.
+The advances, both for the pinning model and the $(1+1)$-dimensional directed polymer, then motivated to provide a general skeleton for the study of weak disorder scaling limits of discrete systems, see \cite{CSZ_EMS}.\\

+A natural extension of the invariance principle in Theorem~\ref{theo_main} is to strengthen the result to $\dP$-a.s. convergence, similar to the results for the $L^2$-phase in $d\geq 3$ \cite{AZ96,SZ96}.
+We want to point out that such results, holding with probability one, usually exploit the fact that the sequence of partition functions $(Z_{\beta, N})_N$ forms a martingale.
+In the two-dimensional case, this property is lost due to the dependency $\beta= \beta_N$, which is why we do not expect our methods to yield an almost sure invariance principle.

+The statement of the local limit theorem, Proposition~\ref{prop_polymer_llt}, is reminiscent of the construction in \cite{ALKQ13}, where the limiting field of partition functions was used to construct the continuum directed polymer in $(1+1)$-dimension.
+Because in $d=1$ the random (macroscopic) field induced by the limiting partition functions is continuous in its time and space points, the constructed polymer measure is the correct limiting object.
+In $d=2$ this is however not the case anymore, which leads to substantial different behaviour of the polymer paths on a microscopic and macroscopic level.
+This (rough) structure of the partition function requires substantial work in order to establish the limiting polymer's behaviour.

-\begin{remark} Theorem~\ref{theo_main} should hold for a larger class of symmetric random walks which satisfy a local limit theorem in the sense of \cite[Hypothesis 2.4]{CSZ17} and their replica overlap fulfils $R_N \to \infty$.
-It is expected, that the results we used from \cite{CSZ_KPZ} for the simple random walk also hold for this larger class of reference measures. \end{remark}
+\begin{remark} Theorem~\ref{theo_fdd_quenched} and \ref{theo_main} should hold for a larger class of symmetric random walks which satisfy a local limit theorem in the sense of \cite[Hypothesis 2.4]{CSZ17} and their replica overlap fulfils $R_N \to \infty$ as a slowly varying function. \end{remark}